-The initial meeting of the committee took place on January 14, 2008.
+The committee first met on January 14, 2008.
 In preparation for the meeting, the members reviewed extensive background information including the formation of and charge to CJEO, the American Judicature Society's Judicial Ethics Advisory Committees: Guide and Model Rules (1996), and a chart describing advisory committees in other states prepared by the American Judicature Society (AJS).
-At the committee's invitation, Cynthia Gray, Director of the AJS Center for Judicial Ethics, discussed the practices of ethics advisory committees around the country.
+At the committee's invitation, Cynthia Gray, Director of the AJS Center for Judicial Ethics, appeared and discussed the practices of ethics advisory committees around the country.

-Ms. Gray described practices in other states concerning: (1) who may request an opinion from an ethics advisory committee; (2) the types of issues such a committee should consider; (3) the form of inquiries; (4) formal and informal opinions; (5) the effect of reliance on a committee's opinions in judicial disciplinary proceedings; (6) procedures for review of committee opinions; and (7) other tasks the committee may undertake, if any.
+Ms. Gray described practices in other states concerning: (1) who may request an opinion from an ethics advisory committee; (2) the types of issues such a committee may consider; (3) the form of inquiries; (4) formal and informal opinions; (5) the effect of reliance on a committee's opinions in judicial disciplinary proceedings; (6) procedures for review of committee opinions; and (7) other tasks a committee may undertake, if any.
 Following her presentation, Ms. Gray answered questions from committee members.